DAEDALUS-Modding/pa-extension-interface-on-units/README.md

 # Planetary Annihilation Extension Interface On Units (PAEIOU)

-This is a Python script that allows one to easily generate Planetary Annihilation mods that add units to the game.
+This is a Python library that allows one to generate Planetary Annihilation mods that modify units and add units to the game.
+It also allows one to simulate modding other server mods in order to modify units that are touched by those mods.
 It is currently in a very early state, and is neither complete nor well-documented.

 ## Current State
 PAEIOU currently does not yet allow one to generate split server/client companion mods, but this is a planned capability in the future.